yacy/searchlab/ui/docs/login.md

 ## Authorized Accounts

 You can currently only sign-up using an existing GitHub or Patreon account.
-When you log with one of these accounts you must agree with the GDPR Compliance as declared in the footer below:
+When you log with one of these accounts you must agree that we store your name and email address and that you agree to store a session cookie for technical purpose:

 <form action="/en/aaaaa/github_get_auth/" class="navbar-form navbar-left">
   <button type="submit" id="login_with_github" class="btn btn-default btn-sm" style="background-color: #000000; border-radius:8px; font-size:18px; width:300px;"><img src="/img/login_with_github.png" width="32" height="32">&nbsp;&nbsp;Login with Github</button>